 At the firm level, AAS-17 requires that the audit firm should implement quality control policies and procedures designed to ensure that all audits are conducted in accordance with Auditing and Assurance Standards (AASs).
-Compliance with all AASs would necessitate that the quality control policies to be adopted a firm would incorporate that standards of professional requirements, technical competence, training, proficiency, etc. are observed at the firm level.
-The objective of the quality control policies to be adopted an audit firm will ordinarily incorporate the following:
+Compliance with all AASs would necessitate that the quality control policies to be adopted by a firm would incorporate that standards of professional requirements, technical competence, training, proficiency, etc. are observed at the firm level.
+The objective of the quality control policies to be adopted by an audit firm will ordinarily incorporate the following:

 - Professional Requirements: Personnel in the firm are to adhere to the principles of Independence, Integrity, Objectivity, Confidentiality and Professional Behavior.

-- Skills and Competence: The firm is to be staffed personnel who have attained and maintain the Technical Standards and Professional Competence required to enable them to fulfil their responsibilities with Due Care.
+- Skills and Competence: The firm is to be staffed by personnel who have attained and maintain the Technical Standards and Professional Competence required to enable them to fulfil their responsibilities with Due Care.

 - Assignment: Audit work is to be assigned to personnel who have the degree of technical training and proficiency required in the circumstances.

 - Delegation: There is to be sufficient direction, supervision and review of work at all levels to provide reasonable assurance that the work performed meets appropriate standards of quality.

 - Consultation: Whenever necessary, consultation within or outside the firm is to occur with those who have appropriate expertise.

 - Acceptance and Retention of Clients: An evaluation of prospective clients and a review, on an ongoing basis, of existing clients is to be conducted.
 In making a decision to accept or retain a client, the firm’s independence and ability to serve the client properly are to be considered.

 - Monitoring: The continued adequacy and operational effectiveness of quality control policies and procedures is to be monitored.